 This course focuses on the development of comprehensive preconstruction proposals for horizontal and vertical construction.
 It includes presentation skills and practice to tailor detailed cost analyses, schedules, labor requirements, and methods of construction for multiple construction projects.
-3 hours of lecture per week

-CPM Senior Summer Internship (0) CPM 4801
+CPM 4801 CPM Senior Summer Internship (0)